w3c/webrtc-encoded-transform/sdp-explainer.md

 In order to be able to use the filtering function, the "acceptOnlyInputCodecs" has to be set to true;
 if it is false, all frames are delivered to the transform.

-The next section has two versions - the Transceiver proposal and the Transform proposal.

 ## For SDP negotiation